Richard Ofori (goalkeeper): Orlando Pirates

+AmaZulu FC

+On 23 September 2024, Ofori joins AmaZulu FC as a free agent.

 International career

-Ofori played at the 2013 FIFA U-20 World Cup, making one appearance in the third place match, keeping a clean-sheet against Iraq.
+Ofori played at the 2013 FIFA U-20 World Cup, making one appearance in the third place match, keeping a clean sheet against Iraq.
 He later appeared for the Ghana U23, playing at the 2015 African Games.

-He was first called up to the senior national team for 2016 African Nations Championship qualification, where he played both legs against the Ivory Coast.
+He was first called up to the senior national team for the 2016 African Nations Championship qualification, where he played both legs against the Ivory Coast.
 He was later called up by head coach Avram Grant for the 2017 Africa Cup of Nations.
 He is the second deputy captain of the Ghana national football team.